Lawn and Garden Soil Testing FAQ's

 Lawn soils should be tested before planting, if possible.
 For established lawns, a test to evaluate basic fertility should be done.
 Thereafter, regular lawn maintenance fertilizer applications should be adequate.

 Garden and flower bed soils should be tested every 3 to 5 years; annual tests are usually not required unless an extreme nutrient deficiency or imbalance is revealed.
 If organic fertilizer recommendations are desired, please indicate this when submitting the sample.
 If special plants, such as azaleas or blueberries, are to be grown, this should be indicated as well on the submission form.

-How to take a good soil sample.
+How do I take a good soil sample?

 Test results will only be as reliable as the sample collected, so proper methods are important.
 Follow these steps:

 - Using a clean shovel, trowel, spade or soil probe, dig down to a depth of:

 5 to 6 inches for vegetables, flowers and small fruits